scottrsm/math/README.md

 ### Pythagorean Triples
 - Alternative Proof of an elementary Property of Primitive Pythagorean Triples: **tex**/PythagTripleProp.tex.
-- Conjectures regarding Primitive Pythagorean Triples. **tex**/PythagoreanConjectures.tex.
+- Conjectures regarding Primitive Pythagorean Triples: **tex**/PythagoreanConjectures.tex.
-- Julia code supporting the Pythagorean triples conjecture via a Jupyter notebook. **src**/pythag.ipynb.
+- Julia code supporting the Pythagorean triples conjecture via a Jupyter notebook: **src**/pythag.ipynb.
 ### Math Education
 - What is a Derivative: **tex**/what_is_a_derivative.tex.
 - What is the Determinant: **tex**/what_is_a_determinant.tex.